Youth Theatre Arts Scotland has over 100 Members.

-They are the nation’s committed network of youth theatre artists, organisations, professionals and volunteers.
+They are the nation’s committed network of voluntary and professional drama workers, youth theatre practitioners and the organisations they work with.

 We engage children and young people as active participants in our creative process